 I’m not a therapist.
 Therapy is more like working on your past.
-I’m a coach, where coaching is more like creating a better future.
-Learning skills or tools taught through mental performance coaching makes achieving your dream in sports or on stage a reality.
+I’m a mental performance coach.
+Coaching is more like creating a better future.
+Learning strategies taught through mental performance coaching makes achieving your dream in sports or on stage a reality.

 I’m proud of what I’ve achieved, but I’m extraordinarily proud to be a tiny piece of my client’s journey.
 The best is hearing all of their success stories!
 I have the ability to change someone’s life and that’s a pretty cool opportunity.
 I thoroughly invest in every client I work with.
 My heart and energy is truly poured into each individual I have the pleasure of helping.

 So you’re thinking, why should I trust her?
 Well, I’ve probably been where you are now.
 I’ve been an athlete since a young age, I’ve had many athletic injuries, and I was deathly afraid of public speaking until I immersed myself in some of the very same concepts I teach to clients today.
 Growing up, I played tennis, golf, ran track, played volleyball, did gymnastics, and dabbled in dance, but my true passion was always as a competitive swimmer.
 Turns out I was way better at swimming than all the rest, so I stuck with that one the longest!